mysteryperutours/pburtchaell.com/tpl/pages/styleguide.md

 ---
 published: true
-hightlighting: true
+highlighting: true
 title: Styleguide
 shortName: styleguide
-description: My HTML/CSS Code Styleguide
+description: The code styleguide I use both my personal web site and on all my projects.
 ---

 # Code Styleguide
 I have a very particular style to the way I write code that is very different from anyone else; this document explains that style and my reasoning behind it.
 I am in no way saying this is the best way to write code.
 Rather, this is just the way that makes the most sense to me.
-Also, this is the code styleguide, not my personal [design styleguide](http://pburtchaell.com/design-styleguide/ "design styleguide").
+Also, this is the code styleguide, not my [design styleguide](http://pburtchaell.com/design-styleguide/ "design styleguide").

 ## HTML
-I try to write my HTML as stucturally as possible.
-I usually code all the HTML for a page before I begin my stylesheets.

 ### Case
-Most elements in HTML are case-insensitive.
+Most elements in HTML5 are case-insensitive.
 I use all lowercase, the only thing I capitalize is the `<DOCTYPE! html>` declaration.
 When using Handlebars templates, I will capitalize the second word in a bracket so I can easy read each word.

 ### Closing Tags
-With HTML5 we don't have to close certian elements, so I don't use them.
+With HTML5 we don't have to close certian elements, so I don't use closing brackets for them.
 For example, list item elements:

 ```html
 <nav>